ianchute/shapley-attribution-model-zhao-naive/README.md

-# Shapley Value Methods for Attribution Modeling
+# Shapley Value Methods for Attribution Modeling (Naive, Set-based)

 A Python implementation of ["Shapley Value Methods for Attribution Modeling in Online Advertising" by Zhao, et al.](https://arxiv.org/abs/1804.05327)